htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     When this parameter is enabled for all daemons, control of who is allowed to administer the pool can be consolidated in the **condor_collector** and its security configuration.

+:macro-def:`KERBEROS_MAP_FILE[SECURITY]`
+    A path to a file that contains ' = ' seperated keys and values, one per line.
+The key is the kerberos realm, and the value is the HTCondor uid domain.

 :macro-def:`KERBEROS_SERVER_KEYTAB[SECURITY]`
     The path and file name of the keytab file that holds the necessary